About Galgos and Podencos

 There are three main types of Podenco in Spain.
 The small Podenco Andaluz of the mainland, the medium size Podenco Canario from the island of Gran Canaria – both used for rabbit hunting, and the very recognisable Podenco Ibicenco or Ibizan hound from the island of Ibiza – used for rabbit, deer and wild boar hunting.

-Podencos require good daily exercise and activity and are not a good candidate for stay at home long hours kind of homes as they become bored very easily and can get mischievous and in trouble if not given a good outlet for their energy.
+Podencos require good daily exercise and activity and are not a good candidate for stay at home long hours kind of homes as they become bored very easily if not given a positive outlet for their energy and minds.
 That said, Podencos are calm in the home once exercised.
 They nap and love sun bathing and get along great with their pack mates and with other dogs.

 Podencos and Galgos mostly always have a clownish side to them and once you have one, you will keep going back for more!
 Learn about Galgo Adoption.